-Imagine you only want to capture the traffic from one PC to another PC.
+Imagine to capture the traffic from one PC to another PC.

 Without a filter the sniffer will display all packets, which is far too much data and quite painful to sort and debug a large file.

-To see what's going on between two PCs (or a PC and a FortiGate), don't forget the quotes delimiting the filter expressions:
+To see what's going on between two PCs (or a PC and a FortiGate), do not forget the quotes delimiting the filter expressions:

 filters=[src host 10.109.16.137 and dst host 172.26.48.21]

 1.453488 10.109.16.137.80 -> 172.26.48.21.61776: syn 3263501252 ack 507821611

 1.454138 10.109.16.137.80 -> 172.26.48.21.61776: ack 507822560

 1.457612 10.109.16.137 -> 172.26.48.21: icmp: echo reply